-Evolution algebras are not associative in general, but they are easily seen to be commutative \cite[Corollary 1]{Tian}.
-And although natural basis are not unique, e.g.\ \cite[Examples 2.4 and 2.5]{Elduque-Labra-2015}, given a natural basis the structure of the algebra is completely determined by the square of its elements.
-This justifies the following definition:
+Evolution algebras are non-associative and commutative \cite[Corollary 1]{Tian}.
+Although natural basis are not unique (see \cite[Examples 2.4 and 2.5]{Elduque-Labra-2015}), once a natural basis is chosen, the squares of its elements fully determine the structure of the algebra.
+This fact motivates the following definition: